Shahad-Albalawi/Maydan-TheaterThon-Hackathon./README.md

 # Maydan – TheaterThon 2 Hackathon

 ## Overview
 **Maydan** is a cloud-based platform bridging **Art and Management** in theaters and cultural centers.
 It transforms traditional manual processes into a smart, data-driven system, enabling theater managers to make informed decisions and improve audience experience.

 **Impact:**
-- Empowered theater professionals with **real-time insights**
+- Empowered theater professionals with real-time insights
 - Reduced operational inefficiencies
-- Converted audience and financial data into **actionable strategies**
+- Converted audience and financial data into actionable strategies

 ---

 ## Key Contributions & Solutions
-- Designed AI algorithms to **coordinate schedules, staff, and resources**, streamlining operations and improving workflow efficiency.
+- Designed AI algorithms to coordinate schedules, staff, and resources, improving operational efficiency
-- Developed **interactive dashboards** delivering predictive insights, supporting better planning and minimizing the risk of show disruptions.
+- Developed interactive dashboards with predictive insights for better planning and decision-making
-- Built **financial tracking tools** to monitor revenues and expenses, optimizing resource allocation.
+- Built financial tracking tools to monitor revenue and expenses
-- Analyzed **audience behavior** to guide marketing and ticketing strategies, increasing engagement and satisfaction.
+- Analyzed audience behavior to improve marketing and ticketing strategies

 **Role:** Full-stack development & AI-powered analytics